1956 Grand Canyon mid-air collision

-The Grand Canyon mid-air collision of 1956 occurred in the western United States on June 30, 1956, when a United Air Lines Douglas DC-7 struck a Trans World Airlines Lockheed L-1049 Super Constellation over Grand Canyon National Park, Arizona.
-The Constellation fell into the canyon while the other slammed into a rock face.
-All 128 on board both airplanes died, making it the first commercial airline incident to exceed one hundred fatalities.
-The airplanes had departed Los Angeles International Airport minutes apart from each other and headed for Chicago and Kansas City, respectively.
+On June 30, 1956, a Lockheed L-1049A Super Constellation operating as TWA Flight 2, was struck by a Douglas DC-7 Mainliner operating as United Air Lines Flight 718 over Grand Canyon National Park, Arizona.
+The Constellation fell into the canyon, while the DC-7 slammed into a cliff.
+All 128 people on board both aircraft died, making it the first commercial airline incident to exceed one hundred fatalities.
+Both aircraft had departed Los Angeles International Airport minutes apart from each other and headed for Chicago and Kansas City, respectively.

 The collision took place in uncontrolled airspace, where it was the pilots' responsibility to maintain separation ("see and be seen").
 This highlighted the antiquated state of air traffic control, which became the focus of major aviation reforms.

 Flight history

-Trans World Airlines Flight 2, a Lockheed L-1049 Super Constellation named Star of the Seine, with Captain Jack Gandy (age 41), First Officer James Ritner (31), and Flight Engineer Forrest Breyfogle (37), departed Los Angeles on Saturday, June 30, 1956, at 9:01 am PST with 64 passengers (including 11 TWA off-duty employees on free tickets) and six crew members (including two flight attendants and an off-duty flight engineer), and headed to Kansas City Downtown Airport.
+TWA Flight 2, a Lockheed L-1049 Super Constellation named Star of the Seine, with Captain Jack Gandy (age 41), First Officer James Ritner (31), and Flight Engineer Forrest Breyfogle (37), departed Los Angeles on Saturday, June 30, 1956, at 9:01 am PST with 64 passengers (including 11 TWA off-duty employees on free tickets) and six crew members (including two flight attendants and an off-duty flight engineer), and headed to Kansas City Downtown Airport.
 Flight 2, initially flying under instrument flight rules (IFR), climbed to altitude 19000 ft and stayed in controlled airspace as far as Daggett, California.
 At Daggett, Captain Gandy turned right to a heading of 059 degrees magnetic, toward the radio range near Trinidad, Colorado.
 The Constellation was now "off airways", otherwise known as flying in uncontrolled airspace.

 United Air Lines Flight 718, a Douglas DC-7 named Mainliner Vancouver, was piloted by Captain Robert "Bob" Shirley (age 48), First Officer Robert Harms (36), and Flight Engineer Girardo "Gerard" Fiore (39).
 They departed Los Angeles at 9:04 am PST with 53 passengers and 5 crew members (including two flight attendants), bound for Chicago's Midway Airport.
 Climbing to an authorized altitude of 21000 ft, Captain Shirley flew under IFR in controlled airspace to a point northeast of Palm Springs, California, where he turned left toward a radio beacon near Needles, California, after which his flight plan was direct to Durango in southwestern Colorado.
 United's DC-7, though still under IFR, was now, like TWA's Constellation, en route in uncontrolled airspace.

 Shortly after takeoff TWA's Captain Gandy requested permission to climb to 21,000 feet to avoid thunderheads that were forming near his flight path.
 As was the practice at the time, his request had to be relayed by a TWA flight dispatcher to air traffic control (ATC), as neither crew was in direct contact with ATC after departure.
 ATC denied the request; the two airliners would soon be reentering controlled airspace (the Red 15 airway running southeast from Las Vegas) and ATC had no way to provide the horizontal separation required between two aircraft at the same altitude.